Skip to main content

 console.log(spiderman.dob); // Property 'dob' is protected and only accessible within class 'Person' and its subclasses.

-Please note that the protected keyword can also be applied to constructors so that a constructor function can only be called when we extend a class.
+You can also apply protected to constructors, so that a constructor can only be called when extending a class.